 Amici are a diverse group of innovative technology companies who are frequent targets of costly infringement lawsuits based on patents of questionable validity.
 British Airways Plc is a global airline whose BA.com website and related information technologies serve its worldwide customers. eHarmony, Inc. is a trusted relationship online services provider.
 Intuit Inc. is a leading provider of financial management, tax and online banking solutions.
 LinkedIn Corp. operates the world's largest professional network on the Internet with more than 175 million members.
-SAP America, Inc. is a leading technology company developing computer software and computer-based business solutions.
+SAP America, Inc. is a leading technology company developing computer software and computerbased business solutions.
 Travelocity.com LP is one of the largest online travel companies in the world.
+Twitter, Inc. operates a real-time information network that connects its users to what they find interesting.
+Yelp Inc. provides social networking and consumer review websites that receive approximately 100 million unique visitors each month.